docker/docs/datacenter/ucp/2.0/guides/high-availability/backups-and-disaster-recovery.md

 Additionally, in the event where half or more controller nodes are lost and cannot be recovered to a healthy state, the system can only be restored through the following disaster recovery procedure.
-It is important to note that this proceedure is not guaranteed to succeed with no loss of either swarm services or UCP configuration data:
+It is important to note that this procedure is not guaranteed to succeed with no loss of either swarm services or UCP configuration data:

 1. On one of the remaining manager nodes, perform `docker swarm init